junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 Some of the drink will stay inside, and it will also help reduce vomiting.

-Zinc
+**Zinc**

-_Often comes in:_ tablets of 5 mg,10 mg, and 20 mg.
+_Often comes in:_

+  - tablets of 5 mg,10 mg, and 20 mg.

-injections of 1 mg in 1 ml, 5 mg in 1 ml, and
+  - injections of 1 mg in 1 ml, 5 mg in 1 ml, and
-10 mg in 2 ml
+  10 mg in 2 ml.

-liquid solution of 10 mg per unit
+  - liquid solution of 10 mg per unit.

 Giving zinc along with rehydration drink and food helps children with diarrhea get better, faster.

 Zinc tablets can be ground up and mixed with breast milk or a little water.

-Dosage: Give zinc once a day for 10 to 14 days.
+_Dosage:_ Give zinc once a day for 10 to 14 days.

-In each dose give:
+_In each dose give:_

-children over 6 months: 20 mg babies under 6 months:10 mg
+  - children over 6 months: 20 mg

+  - babies under 6 months:10 mg

 # [382](#page-382)